antmicro/differant/README.md

 Differant assumes that you run it from outside the DIRECTORY.

-By deault, it will perform a diff (taking into account the info from `.differant.yml`), print any diffs it cannot associate with a specific change listed in the conf file, and wait for changes of the conf file to re-run the diff (the point is to add to the conf file until you run out of ideas what he patches are about.
+By deault, it will perform a diff once (taking into account the info from `.differant.yml`), print any diffs it cannot associate with a specific change listed in the conf file.

+If the `--interactive` flag is provided, the program will wait for changes of the conf file to re-run the diff (the point is to add to the conf file until you run out of ideas what he patches are about.

 ## Conf file